thamil33/Gemini_PyScrAI/docs/blueprint.md

-### Recommended Initial Steps to Actualizing PyScrAI
+### Recommended Initial Steps to Actualizing ScrAI

 A recommended roadmap, broken down into manageable phases, focusing on getting an MVP operational: